In a firm yet gentle voice, Richard Danner coaxed the puppies from their cages Friday afternoon.

 Each will be spayed or neutered, socialized with people, given health assessments and groomed, temperament trained and finally paired with the right person.

-It’s the same treatment given to all of the 3,000 animals the Humane Society finds a home for every year.
+It’s the same treatment given to all of the 3,000 animals the humane society finds home for every year.

 “We hope that these sorts of problems encourage people to adopt pets from shelters rather than buy from people running puppy mills,” Richardson said.